 - Wheezing

-Asbestos was widely used in UK building and construction projects from 1945 - 1985, but was only banned from being used in 1999.
-If your property was built in this time frame you need to be conscious of the possibility of finding asbestos when doing renovation work.
-Asbestos could be discovered in any part of an older building because it was used as a fireproofing and insulating material in lots of different areas.
+Asbestos was used extensively in UK building and construction from 1945 to 1985, but was actually banned from use in 1999.
+Those owning properties and homes built over this period of time should be cautious when renovating or doing any construction work because of the increased chances of stumbling on asbestos.
+Asbestos might be found in any part of an older property as it was utilized as an insulating and fire-proofing product in a wide variety of areas.

 DISPOSAL OF ASBESTOS